Mother's Day

 Jane The Virgin: “Chapter Forty-Two”

 This episode is all about the ups and downs of holiday family drama and how it works together for the greater good.
-In Season 2, Episode 20, Jane (Gina Rodriguez) is excited to celebrate her first Mother’s Day as a mom and the Villanueva women usually have a traditional way of celebrating.
+In this episode, Jane (Gina Rodriguez) is excited to celebrate her first Mother’s Day as a mom and the Villanueva women usually have a traditional way of celebrating.
 However, things get thrown for a loop when Petra (Yael Grobglas) invites everyone to a brunch instead.
 Season two begins with Jane as a young mother who is about to get married.
 Rodriguez discusses her character’s growth in a 2017 interview with the Associated Press.
 “Jane is not your typical lead actress and we're not harping over what she looks like and what she wears,” she told AP.
 “She's just a beautiful strong girl.
 She just happens to look not like our typical ingenue.
 I think that's very powerful.”

 Watch this episode and all five seasons of Jane the Virgin on Netflix.